- List specific skills that will be necessary for your career path

 The answer might lie in the fact there are are two main types of skills that employers look for: hard skills and soft skills.

 - Hard skills are concrete or objective abilities that you learn and perhaps have mastered.
-They are skills you can easily quantify, like using a computer, speaking a foreign language, or operating a machine.
+They are skills you can objectively claim, like using a computer, speaking a foreign language, or operating a machine.
 You might earn a certificate, a college degree, or other credentials that attest to your hard-skill competencies.
 Obviously, because of changes in technology, the hard skills required by industries today are vastly different from those required centuries ago.